quanqinle/quanqinle.github.io/source/_posts/en/2021-02-07-use-easyexcel-to-read-excel.md

 }
 ```

-It is easy to use, there are only two things you need to do: 1. define data class 2. custom listener class (for getting Excel data or operating dao, or whatever)
+It is easy to use, there are only two things you need to do: 1. define data class 2. custom listener class (for getting Excel data or operating dao, or whatever else)

 # Custom reading Excel

 The above is good enough, but in my own actual usage, I still need other functions:
-+ A table header may has multiple lines, and the headers are different in many bussiness Excel
++ A table header may has multiple rows, and headers are different in many bussiness Excel files
 + Get the header info, including at least colume name, column order
 + Verify the colume name, so as to ensure the Excel meets the requirements, if not, return directly
-+ Verify the data after it is parsed, e.g. required field cannot be blank, value for some column cannot exceed a range, and value for a particular column is converted by ENUM
++ Verify the cell data after it is parsed, e.g. required field can't be blank, value for some column can't exceed a range, and value for a particular column has to be converted based on ENUM
-+ Get the sets of error colume in each lines, however, it is default to ignore the remaining cells and skip to the next line when it encounters a certain cell error
++ Get the sets of error colume in each row, however, it is default to ignore the remaining cells and skip to the next row when it encounters a certain error cell

 ## 1. The result class for returning